exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 > In this guide, we use the port number `2580` for the HTTP protocol.

-Upload the jar file using `curl` command:
+Upload the jar file using the `curl` command:

 ```bash
 curl -X PUT -T exasol-kafka-connector-extension-<VERSION>.jar \